dariol83/drorbiteex/README.md

 ![AND](img/drorbiteex3.png "Dr. Orbiteex sky coverage")
 ![AND](img/drorbiteex4.png "Dr. Orbiteex orbit error analysis")

-The main development is completed (latest version: 1.1.0).
+The main development is completed (latest version branch: 1.1.x).
 Please report bug and feature requests using the GitHub issue tracker.

 ## Getting started
 Make sure you have Java >= 11 and Apache Maven installed.